NexZhu/node-env-to-class/README.md

 # env-to-class

-Load `process.env` into class instance by convention
+Load `process.env` into class instance by convention and validate with `class-validator` annotations

 ## Example classes and corresponding environment variable names that will be loaded